Greg-StClair/Powershell-Conways-Game-of-Life/README.md

-- 👋 Hi, I’m @NooThisIsPatrick
+- 👋 Hi, I’m @Gregory-StClair
 - 👀 I’m interested in automation and game development
 - 🌱 I’m currently learning lua and bash, in roblox and centos on Linode